chadathid/hid-gatsby-starter-netlify-cms/src/pages/fundamentals/index.md

 path: /fundamentals
 ---
 \
-Foundations are **the visual elements needed to create engaging end-to-end user experiences**.
+Foundations are the visual elements needed to create engaging end-to-end user experiences.
 This includes guidance on Colors, Typography and Iconography.

 # **C﻿olors**